 Introduction

 The glory of the Pinisi ship as a means of maritime commerce in improving the economy and social identity has shifted, towards tourism commodities.
 This shift represents the state's failure in developing maritime glory.
 According to Rochwulaningsih et.al, the failure of modern Indonesia to establish itself as the world's maritime axis is caused by three factors, namely the inability to develop advanced technology, the failure to integrate the economy as an archipelagic country, and the failure to reform traditional products (Rochwulaningsih et al., 2019).
 This failure was also influenced by the policies of the colonial government.
-Since the arrival of the Portuguese, Spanish, British and Dutch, maritime trade routes in the Indonesian territory have been monopolized by the Cultivation System (Gordon, 2010; Lauder & Lauder, 2016).
+Since the arrival of the Portuguese, Spanish, British and Dutch, maritime trade routes in the Indonesian territory have been monopolised by the Cultivation System (Gordon, 2010; Lauder & Lauder, 2016).
 This system rendered the Bugis, who were sailors constructing the Pinisi ship, powerless.
 The use of the Pinisi ship in voyages to send commodities of goods and services was replaced by a steam engine-based sailing ship (Lauder & Lauder, 2016).
 This ship no longer relied on the seasons to sail.
 The tradition of commercial sailing in the heyday of the Islamic empire was run aground by ships with advanced technology.
 Finally, the Bugis had to use sailboats for commercial shipments (Hughes, 1986).

 Many studies have been conducted on the glorious history of the Bugis commercial sailing tradition.
-For example, Bambang Sulistyo revealed the success of the Bugis as maritime traders because of their ability in formulating an international trade law called Ammanna Gappa in the 18th century (Sulistyo, 2020).
-Mane and Ferse also discussed the success of the Bugis in selling Trepang, which is a type of fish that was the local commodity, as an export product with a high selling value.(Máñez & Ferse, 2010) Susanto Zuhdi's study also explored the dynamics of the Bugis voyages, which created a maritime trading network connecting Australia, China, India, and several regions in Southeast Asia (Zuhdi, 2018).
-On the other hand, according to the study of Ansar et.al, the success of the Bugis trade was due to the many agricultural products that were traded, such as tobacco, beans, and rice—which was the most popular one.
+For example, Bambang Sulistyo revealed the success of the Bugis as maritime traders because of their ability to formulate an international trade law called Ammanna Gappa in the 18th century (Sulistyo, 2020).
+Mane and Ferse also discussed the success of the Bugis in selling Trepang, a type of fish that was the local commodity, as an export product with a high selling value (Máñez & Ferse, 2010).
+Susanto Zuhdi's study also explored the dynamics of the Bugis voyages, which created a maritime trading network connecting Australia, China, India, and several regions in Southeast Asia (Zuhdi, 2018).
+On the other hand, according to Ansar et al., the success of the Bugis trade was due to the many agricultural products that were traded, such as tobacco, beans, and rice—which were the most popular ones.
 The success of this trade had resulted in confidence, honesty, fairness, and achievements (Ansar et al., 2019).
-According to the findings of Andi Abidin Zainal's study, the success of the Bugis was not only in the economic sector but also in building the presence of Islamic empires in the 15th and 16th centuries in South Sulawesi.
+According to Andi Abidin Zainal's study, the success of the Bugis was not only in the economic sector but also in building the presence of Islamic empires in the 15th and 16th centuries in South Sulawesi.
 The Bugis created a modern government system that supported maritime glory (Zainal, 1983).
 All these studies have inspired the maritime culture in the modern era.
 For example, Adhuri's study explained that the tradition of commercial sailing had led to diverse cultures that can be explored as tourism centers (Adhuri, 2019).